knrd1/chatgpt/README.md

   python3.11 chatgpt.py
   ```

-Use __screen__ to run bot in the background and keep it running even after you log out of your session:
+Use __screen__ to run the bot in the background and keep it running even after you log out of your session.
 * Debian/Ubuntu/RedHat/CentOS
   ```
   screen python3 chatgpt.py